Station Name: CANADA DOCK

 To see the other stations on the Canada Dock branch click on the station name: Spellow, Walton & Anfield, Breck Road, Tue Brook, Stanley & Edge Lane

 Looking east along the single platform at Canada Dock Station in the 1930s.
-The station was surrounded by goods facilities which were always more busy than the passenger station.
+The station was surrounded by goods facilities which were always busier than the passenger station.

 Copyright photo from Stations UK